How to Recognize and Respond to a Zoloft Overdose

 • Do not induce vomiting unless instructed by a medical professional.

-Zoloft Overdose – Treatment and When to Seek Help
+Zoloft Overdose โ€“ Treatment and When to Seek Help

 Recognizing the signs of a Zoloft overdose and understanding the appropriate course of action can be the line between life and death and ensuring the safety and well-being of patients under Zoloft therapy.

-Treatment for overdose may involve supportive measures to manage symptoms, such as gastrointestinal decontamination, administration of activated charcoal, and monitoring vital signs.
+Unfortunately, there is no specific antidote for a Zoloft overdose.
+Therefore, treatment for overdose may involve supportive measures to manage symptoms, such as gastrointestinal decontamination, administration of activated charcoal, and monitoring vital signs.
 Severe cases may require medical interventions, such as intravenous fluids, medications to control symptoms, and sometimes hospitalization.

 Call 911 and seek immediate medical help if overdose symptoms are suspected.